rootcurve/legit.github.io/about.md

 published: true
 ---

 slasm.com contains my observations, ideas, stories, things that I need to write about to get out of my brain and more.
 Beyond that, there is no central theme.
-I let it flow, like an ocean stream.
+I let it flow, like an ocean stream.<!--

 Rotate the Tetrominoes in a specific order for a treat or <a accesskey="r" href="javascript:rndBlocks('rndBlocks');"><u>r</u>andomize</a> them.